 The result is a blondie, adapted from my go-to (Smitten Kitchen’s recipe), spiced with cardamom, chopped nuts, and white chocolate.
 I sprinkle the tops with a bit of flaky salt to offset the sweetness.
 They are delight eaten at room temperature, or slightly chilled.

 Ingredients Notes & Substitutions

-Nuts: Pistachios, peanuts, and cashews are all commonly used in Indian desserts so you can pick any two of these as you wish.
+- Nuts: Pistachios, peanuts, and cashews are all commonly used in Indian desserts so you can pick any combination as you wish.

-Malted Milk Powder: You can substitute malted milk powder for milk powder, just keep in mind you’ll lose some of those toasty notes.
+- Malted Milk Powder: You can substitute malted milk powder with milk powder, just keep in mind you’ll lose some of those toasty notes.

 - 1 teaspoon vanilla extract

 - ⅔ cup toasted nuts, cashews, peanuts, or pistachios are all great here | roughly chopped

 - ½ cup white chocolate, roughly chopped

 - Prepare the pan: Line an 8-inch by 8-inch square baking pan with parchment.
 Preheat the oven to 350℉ / 177℃.

 - Prepare the mixing bowl: In a medium bowl, mix brown sugar, cardamom, and malted milk powder together.1 cup dark brown sugar, ½ teaspoon ground cardamom, 2 tablespoons malted milk powder